pre-processing-r/rpp/README.md

 Works for assertions and logging.

+Prerequisite: we don't add or remove extra lines.

 Pros: doesn't need any extra files

 Cons: transformation must be bidirectional (or at least work in the reverse way)